 Learning Center and Academic Coaching Services

 Free academic coaching (tutoring) is available to all Daemen students in most academic subjects and writing.
 Academic Coaching is provided by a full time Writing Specialist, other professional writing coaches, and peer coaches.
 Peer coaches are students who have been recommended by instructors, completed a training program, and are paid.
 Coaches assist students with study techniques and learning strategies, as well as course content.
 Coaching is available to English as a Second Language (ESL) students at the Learning Center.
 ESL students meet to work on writing assignments from courses.

 Peer Led Team Learning (PLTL) is an academic support which provides sessions with a PLTL Leader for selected chemistry and biology courses.
 The PLTL leader, who has already successfully completed the course, meets with students during regularly scheduled sessions to facilitate team/group practice and application of course information.

 Students are encouraged to meet with the Learning Center Director to discuss study skills information, including strategies for overcoming academic difficulties.
 At the Learning Center, you will find help with time management, techniques for memory improvement, strategies for test taking, and information about your personal learning style.

-The Learning Center (839-8228) is located in Academic Support Services at the Main Street end of the first floor of the RIC.
+The Learning Center (839-8228) also includes Disability Services and is located in the Student Success Center on the first floor of the RIC.
 More information can be found at http://www.daemen.edu/offices/learningcenter/.

 The mission of the Daemen College library is to support classroom instruction, provide information for independent research relating to the College curriculum, and to provide recreational reading for the College community.
 Located in the Research and Information Commons (RIC), the library provides access to information in print, electronic, and digital formats, and well-trained and knowledgeable staff to meet the information needs of the College community.
 The library serves as a gateway to information resources found in Western New York and around the world.